ayjayt/ayjayt.github.io/README.md

 ## Notebook diffying

 Git & other plaintext tools don't like json.
+However, git has been configured to use nbdime to do merge's and diff's for ipynb files.

-`pip install nbdime`
+`pip install nbdime` must be installed.
+This setting is marked in `.gitattributes` and was set with `nbdime config-git --enable`.
+More is written [here](https://nbdime.readthedocs.io/en/latest/vcs.html#merge-driver).

 Now you have some useful commands: